Firm Foundation (He Won't): Composition

+Reception

-Critical reception
+Critical response

 Joshua Andre of 365 Days of Inspiring Media gave a positive review of the song, saying: "The long and short of it is that "Firm Foundation (He Won't)", is a song that we all need to hear.
 Catchy in its delivery, and poppy in its musical style; it is the lyrics that really hit home for me."
 Jono Davies, reviewing for Louder Than The Music, said of the song: "As a song overall this does what it says on the tin, a strong worship song with a strong and powerful message that I hope you take heart from.
 Cody is a great worship leader and is a great blessing and with this song he has made another great song that will touch peoples lives."

+Accolades

 Commercial performance

 "Firm Foundation (He Won't)" made its debut at No. 50 on the US Christian Airplay chart dated April 23, 2022.